Sivaji Ganesan: Superstardom – varied roles: 1970–1979

-Later career: 1980–1999
+Later and final career: 1980–1999

-Muthal Mariyathai (1985) won him a Filmfare Award and Tamil Nadu State film Award under Best Actor category.
+Muthal Mariyathai (1985) won him a Filmfare Award under Best Actor – Tamil category.
 The 1990s was a period in which Ganesan started enacting matured roles.
 In 1992, he acted with Kamal Haasan in the critically acclaimed Thevar Magan, which won him a Special Mention Award at the 40th National Film Awards.
 His other films released during this period are Pasumpon, Once More, En Aasai Rasave and Mannavaru Chinnavaru, where he was cast in prominent roles.
 He acted with Mohanlal in the movie Oru Yathramozhi (1997).
-He worked in Pooparika Varugirom, which released as his last film before his death, however the last film he worked in before his death was Padayappa (1999).
+He worked in Pooparika Varugirom, which released as his last film before his death, however the penultimate film he worked in before his death was Padayappa (1999), starring Rajinikanth.

 Mentor

 Chinna Ponnusamy Padayatchi is the teacher of theatrical arts who trained Ganesan in his troupe.
 During an interview with V.S.
 Srinivasan, Ganesan said: "Theatre has taught me everything.
 My teacher (Chinna Ponnuswamy Padayachi of Chidambaram) taught me Bharatnatyam, acting, body movements & practically everything.
 Padayachi, was himself an outstanding stage actor and I learnt in an atmosphere that was reminiscent of an ashram school."